 If the users add a tape device attached to an NDMP device as a Backup Exec storage device, Backup Exec automatically adds the NDMP device to the backup selections list.
 If you want to protect an NDMP device that does not have a tape device attached, you can add the NDMP device just to the backup selections list.

-Note: Only NDMP data can be backed up to the NDMP storage devices.
-A library should not be shared between a filer and a Media Server, because the machine that accesses the library first will have ownership of it, and the other machine won't have access.
-The duplicating of NDMP backup sets is also not supported.
+Note: Only NDMP data can be backed up to unshared NDMP storage devices.
+Priot to Backup Exec 12.5, a library could not be shared between a filer and a Media Server, because the machine that accesses the library first will have ownership of it, and the other machine won't have access.
+Backup Exec 12.5 introduced the ability to share a library with a media server (depending on configuration possible with SSO required) thus allowing Windows server based data to use the same library as that used for NDMP data.

 - 1. In the Backup Exec console, On the navigation bar, click Devices.